swisscom/PowerGRR/docs/Get-GRRClientIdFromComputerName.md

 host2   C.3333333333333333 26.06.2017 09:31:32 6.1.7601
 ```

 Search for the client ids for the two hosts.
+If one host has multiple IDs
+(e.g. after a new installation) both are shown.
+See Example 2 to only show
+last seen hosts.

 ### Example 2
 ```